Learn how to become a professional bricklayer and work towards a career in the fast-growing construction industry.

 The Bricklaying Diploma programmes have been specifically developed for delivery in a training environment using simulated conditions.
 Working within our fully equipped training workshops you will work with real materials and on projects you would expect to find in industry.
 Practical and theory sessions are combined to provide you with an understanding of basic and more advanced bricklaying techniques.
 Assessment is based on the student showing what they can do as an individual through the completion of all the requirements of the qualification.

 Practical sessions are combined with traditional classroom activities and computer-aided learning; these enable production of a portfolio of evidence.
 Students work towards passing end of unit tests, practical assessments and an online test set by the awarding body.
-In addition to your main programme, you will study English and maths.
-You will also engage in activities to develop your English, maths and employability skills.
+In addition to your main programme, you will also engage in activities to develop your English, maths and employability skills.

 All the units of training must be completed by each student.
 All outcomes must be achieved during the training programme.